 Alternatively, “functional medicine” doctors rely on a very comprehensive case history and examination.
 Treatment is based on listening and understanding the patient’s life style and habits.
 Often specific genetic tests are ordered.
 Urine, blood and saliva are tested for “out-of-the-box” things such as heavy-metal toxicity.
 Measuring mold sensitivity, yeast/fungal infections, gluten sensitivity or full-blown celiac is necessary.
 Food allergies and sensitivities reveal a host of reasons for many diseases and syndromes.
 Acknowledging the affect of chronic stress and emotional weaknesses is a must in treating patients.
 An example of “functional medicine “ diagnosis on a simple level is reading a blood lab result for vitamin D levels.
 D3 levels are given at 30-100 as normal range.
 Many of my patients have low levels, such as 33, but were told by their mainstream doc that there D3 levels were normal.
 Functional medicine goes outside the box, considering what is best for the overall health of the patient, not just looking at the “numbers”.
 33 might be within “normal” range but is far from optimal health!

-As a holistic chiropractor/naturopath, I have been practicing “functional medicine” for over 30 years.
+As a functional medicine doctor, I have been practicing “functional medicine” for over 30 years.
 From asthma to herpes, from eczema to chronic fatigue, from migraines to sciatica, I have been able to help patients through a holistic approach.

 `For a “second opinion” regarding any health issue, please call me for a consultation.
 Contact me agt 845 369 1310, email@example.com, or visit my web site drbek.com.
 Thanks!